Testing

 What is Fair Housing Testing?

-Fair housing testing is an investigative strategy used to gather information about housing practices, specifically whether persons seeking housing are being treated differently based on their race, gender, disability, or membership in another protected class.
+Fair housing testing is a critical investigative tool used to gather information about housing practices, specifically whether housing providers are engaging in housing discrimination.
 Testing allows SouthCoast Fair Housing (“SCFH”) to measure and document differences in the quality, content, and quantity of information and services provided to persons seeking apartments or other types of housing.
-In many instances, fair housing testing is the only way to discover unlawful discriminatory practices that violate the Fair Housing Act or state laws that protect against housing discrimination.
-The practice of fair housing testing has a long history, dating back to the United State Supreme Court’s approval of the investigative tactic as a lawful and necessary practice, in 1982.

 What does a Fair Housing Tester do?

-Fair Housing Testers can be described as “secret shoppers,” playing the role of a bona fide home seeker.
-At SCFH, the Testing Coordinator composes test assignments with different characteristics to simulate the housing search process.
-SCFH Testers then assume profiles, assigned by the Testing Coordinator, and covertly gather information on potential housing providers.
-SCFH Testers then complete a report chronicling their interactions with those housing providers.
+Fair Housing Testers can be described as “secret shoppers,” playing the role of a home seeker to observe business practices of housing providers.
+After accepting and performing an assignment, SCFH Testers then complete a report chronicling their interactions with those housing providers.

 Who can apply to become a Fair Housing Tester?

 Fair Housing Testers must be 18 years or older.
-No prior experience is required; SCFH provides training and all materials necessary to become a successful Fair Housing Tester.
-As an equal opportunity employer, SCFH invites persons of any and all identit(ies) to apply to become Fair Housing Testers.
-SCFH does not discriminate on the basis of race, color, religion, national origin, ethnicity, sex, disability, age genetics, military status, sexual orientation, gender identity, or gender expression in hiring Fair Housing Testers.
+No prior experience is required; SCFH provides training necessary to become a successful Fair Housing Tester.
 Testers must be authorized to work in the United States.

 Why become a Fair Housing Tester?